jumboduck/beer-warehaus/README.md

 -   The checkout details and delivery information are pre-filled with the information provided in the user's profile, it can however be edited.
 -   A summary of the order is displayed on the checkout page
--   A user wanting to make a purchase has two options for the payment:

-    -   Immediate payment by card, using Stripe
+-   Payment is made by card using [Stripe](https://stripe.com/)
-    -   Being sent a PDF invoice by mail with a due date of 2 weeks after purchase

 #### Administrator features

 -   On product pages, an administrator has additional links to edit a products information or remove it from the shop
--   An administrator can add two options to add a new product:
+-   An administrator has two options to add a new product:
     -   Entering the product's information manually
     -   Finding a product using a search on [Untappd](https://untappd.com/) using its API and importing it
 -   An administrator can add a new producer either by entering the information manually or by performing a search on [Untappd](https://untappd.com/)